EOSgithub/linked-blog-starter-md/EH - Relic Compendium V1.2.md

 ---
 ## Symbiosis Set
 *(Usable by: Druid or Nature 7+)*
+*Nature-bonded druid who transforms into a regenerating behemoth with customizable beast grafts.*

 > **Wickerbone Heart (T1)**
 > Once per long rest or by expending a wild shape you can turn into a behemoth for 10 minutes, while in this form: Your arms count as clubs, each under the effect of the _shillelagh_ spell.
 Whenever a creature damages you with an attack, all other creatures within 5 feet take 1d4 magical piercing damage.
 At the start of your turn regain hit points equal to half the damage taken since the previous turn, up to a maximum of 3x Wisdom modifier or 2x Nature modifier.